Sash1ro/HyprLab/readme.md

 - Restart your graphical session (optional)

 > [!CAUTION]
-> ⚠️ My dotfiles are designed for a 2k resolution and multiple monitors, you may need to adapt to your need.
+> ⚠️ My dotfiles are designed for me, you may need to adapt to your need.